 As part of the local law enforcement’s strategy to address the problem, SDPD has established three permanent drop-off locations at its Eastern Division, Southeastern Division and Northwestern Division stations.

 “Citizens are encouraged to clean out those medicine cabinets, get those unwanted, unused, expired medications out of the house and into one of these permanent spots so they are properly disposed of and don’t fall into the hands of one of unintended users and they don’t go into our landfill and harm our environment,” said Brown.

-Other permanent drop-off locations include the County Administration Center, located at 1600 Pacific Highway, and a number of Sheriff’s Department stations across the county.
-For a full list of permanent drop-off locations, visit www.wastefreesd.org.
+Other permanent drop-off locations include the County Administration Center, located at 1600 Pacific Highway, and a number of county sheriff’s department stations across the county.
+For a full list of the permanent drop-off locations in the county, visit www.wastefreesd.org.